Getin4ns/Website-to-app/README.md

-Visit this website below for details. https://appdev.code.blog/
+Visit my website below for details. https://appdev.code.blog/
 Everything is explained step-by-step.
 Hope this is useful.